Contact

 Performance

-The following information was extracted from Argosy Property Limited's half year results, released 20 November 2024:
+The following information was extracted from Argosy Property Limited's annual results, released 21 May 2025:

 Key results for the period include:

-• Net property income for the period of $58.4 million, which is flat on the prior comparable period.
+• Net property income for the period of $116.9 million, up 0.4% on the prior comparable period;

-• $8.7 million interim revaluation gain for the six months to 30 September, up 0.4% on book value, compared to a loss of $50.8 million in the prior comparable period.
+• $72.7 million revaluation gain for the 12 months to 31 March ($111.7 million revaluation loss in the prior comparable period), up 3.6% on book value, contributing to a full year net profit after tax of $125.9 million (loss of $54.5 million in the prior comparable period);

-• Net distributable income of $27.5 million, down 6.9% on the prior comparable period (note this period has incurred incremental tax expense of $1.4 million, following the Government’s removal of tax deductions for depreciation on buildings).
+• Net distributable income of $55.8 million, the same as the prior comparable period (note this year Argosy incurred incremental tax expense of $2.8 million, following the Government’s removal of tax deductions for depreciation on buildings);

-• Successful portfolio leasing and rent review outcomes, including 2.6% annualised rental growth on rents reviewed.
+• Successful portfolio leasing and rent review outcomes, including 3.5% annualised rental growth on rents reviewed and 86% tenant retention rate;

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.